luckyhyosun/fullstackopen/README.md

   - Frontend frameworks/libraries like React, Vue, or Angular run in the browser, which cannot execute server-side Node.js code.

 ### Both
-+ [Next.js](https://nextjs.org/) is a React framewor, which means Next.js is built on top of React, so you still write React components for your UI.
++ [Next.js](https://nextjs.org/) is a React framework, which means Next.js is built on top of React, so you still write React components for your UI.
 And it provides extra features React alone doesn’t have, like:
   + Server-side rendering (SSR)
   + Static site generation (SSG)
   + API routes (backend endpoints)